About Report + Support

 Having recognised the need to address the barriers to reporting incidents, the online tool was set up to provide a centralised platform for students and staff to make an anonymous report and, where contact details are given, obtain support and guidance from a designated staff member or request for the University to take formal action.

-Where a user chooses to make an anonymous report, we will not be able to offer direct advice or begin any formal complaint or investigation process.
-Information from the anonymous report will be used to monitor issues across the University community to help identify appropriate prevention and response interventions.
+An anonymous report will be used to monitor issues across the University community to help identify appropriate prevention and response interventions.

 Reports received through the online tool will be dealt with during normal working hours (9.00am to 5.00pm) Monday to Friday.
 The Report + Support tool is for non-emergency reports.

 If an assault has just taken place and you are not in a safe place, feel at risk, or have any injuries that require urgent attention, please call the emergency services on 999.